 Blankets: In addition to the comforter on your bed, I suggest that you should have at least three additional blankets — one for curling up with on the couch, one for overnight guests, and a “work” blanket in the trunk of your car for spontaneous picnics and for warmth if you have car trouble in the winter.
 You may find that you need more blankets for your home, especially if you have children, but three blankets are all we use.

-Quilts: If you have a quilt that is a family heirloom or was handmade by a close friend, it will likely be difficult to get rid of it for emotional reasons.
-Therefore, I believe that quilts should be displayed (hanging on a wall, for instance) or they need to be used as much as possible.
-Quilts are made to be loved and either used or displayed, not stored.
+Quilts and bedspreads: If you have a quilt that is a family heirloom or was handmade by a close friend, it will likely be difficult to get rid of it for emotional reasons.
+Therefore, I believe quilts are made to be loved and either used or displayed, not stored.
+Read more about vintage quilts and bedspreads here.

 Bathroom towels and washcloths: Like sheets, I suggest having two sets of bathroom linens per person.
 One in use, and one to be switched to on laundry day.
 If you have a guest bathroom, usually one set of guest towels is appropriate.
 Old and unnecessary towels and washcloths should be moved to the garage to be used as rags or donated to the local animal shelter.